 The two-toned Stained Lophosis Moth is truly one of a kind, representing the Lophosis genus all by itself.

 Found in the eastern U.S. and gulf states of Mexico, the Stained Lophosis Moth is a sight to behold.
 Though it belongs to a large family, it is the only species in its genus in North America.
-The male is almost completely covered in a deep purple, as if paint dripped down the yellow body while it rested.
-The female is more patterned with patches of purple crossing the wings, allowing more of the yellow coloring to be revealed.
+Long wings on the male are almost completely covered in deep purple.
+Wing tips and borders are yellow.
+A small, faint yellow distal spot sits on the forewing.
+The female is more patterned with patches of purple crossing the wings, showing more of the yellow coloring.
 Her upper abdomen is purple while the lower part is yellow.
-Pattern differences between the sexes are so pronounced, they might be mistaken for different species.
+Pattern differences between the sexes are so pronounced, they might be mistaken for different species, but both are covered in a glassy sheen.
 Like other larvae from Geometridae, its caterpillars are likely hidden among tree branches, mimicking twigs.

 Scientific Name: Lophosis labeculata